Second Series of the New Sheqel

 A triangle, composed of small squares, with the apex pointing to the right.

-A small triangle printed on either side of the note; the two triangles form a precise Star of David.
+Small triangles printed on either side of the note.
+The two triangles form a precise Star of David.

 Serial numbers:

-Once in blue and once in black which reflects UV light.
+Once in blue and once in black that reflects UV light.

 Front:

-Portrait of Itzhak Ben-Zvi; picture of the interior of the wooden structure which served as the President's residence; text from the speech given by Ben-Zvi at the first assembly of the Yemenite community held at his residence in 1953.
+Portrait of Itzhak Ben-Zvi; picture of the interior of the wooden structure that served as the President's residence; text from the speech given by Ben-Zvi at the first assembly of the Yemenite community, held at his residence in 1953.

 Latent image:

-One horizontal line in intaglio ink at the top left of the note.
+One horizontal line in intaglio ink at the top left of the banknote.

 Denomination:

-In the top right-hand corner in numbers, in Hebrew and with the words "Bank of Israel"; and in the bottom left-hand corner in metallic gold.
+In the top right corner in numbers, in Hebrew and with the words "Bank of Israel"; and in the bottom left corner in metallic gold.

 Watermark: